 Other features to consider

 Hearing aid compatible phones are available through many different providers, and you can check your specific service's website for the best phones.
-Cell phone companies, like AT&T and Sprint will have a list of phones that are best for individuals who wear hearing aids.
-It is also best to make sure that you can try the cell phone before investing money into it, because interference can change depending on location and it is very possible to have to try several models before deciding on one.
-The highest rating you can find is M4/T4.
+Mobile phone companies will have a list of phones that are best for hearing aid wearers.
+Ask to try any cell phone before committing to buy because interference can change depending on location.
+You may need to try a few before deciding on one.
+The highest possible rating is M4/T4.

 You also can check with your local hearing care provider for help and recommendations regarding hearing aid compatible phones.
 They can provide advice in the context of your specific needs, and they can help you learn how to use your chosen devices for best results.